Zillow: Where Do We Go From Here?

 Zillow’s stock is currently trading at $34, giving it a market capitalization of $6.51 billion and an enterprise value of $6.1 billion.
 Its peak market cap was $7.2 billion in 2015.
 Its short interest is currently near its all-time low.

 In 2016, Zillow’s revenues increased to $844 million from $644 million in the previous year.
-Its net loss declined from $148 million to $220 million.
+Its net loss increased from $148 million to $220 million.
 The increase was attributed to a one-off charge of $130 million relating to a past lawsuit from Move Inc. which owns Realtor.com.
 Therefore, without the one-off charge, the company’s net loss decreased to $72 million.
 The company’s losses are attributed to its increased operating expenses which have moved from $195 million in 2013 to $967 million in 2016.

 There have been concerns about Zillow’s future growth.
 As mentioned, the company operates in the online real estate niche which is very different from other fields.
 This is because the frequency of people moving from one house to another is significantly lower.
 In addition, Zillow does not make money for every sale made by the agents.
 Instead, it charges agents a listing fee.
 Ideally, a slight commission on each sale would make the company more money depending on the number and value of the houses sold or let.
 This option, however, is not popular among real estate agents.